Kedi24/Alakoz/README.md

 https://github.com/Kedi24/Alakoz/assets/117780105/cb26cce4-1004-49a3-87f1-6e40b6b16910

 #### Wallcling
-In Alakoz, you can cling to the sides of walls.
+In Subvert, you can cling to the sides of walls.
 Clinging to a wall will decrease your falling speed, making it easier to get a better view of any obstacles below you or to time a jump.
 While airborne, simply hold in the direction of the wall that you would like to cling to.
 You can exit the cling at any time by pressing in the opposite direction.

 https://github.com/Kedi24/Alakoz/assets/117780105/dbd7a75c-ca20-4ae5-a098-bd2cc4335b82